 - 1. Participate in a MiT program orientation and planning meeting for Teacher Candidates prior to the beginning of Fall Quarter student teaching in mid-August. - 2.
-Take responsibility for meeting all expectations described in the Student Teaching Handbook, Section 1, and become familiar with the assessment rubrics included in Section 2 of the Handbook. - 3.
+Take responsibility for meeting all expectations described in the Student Teaching Handbook, Section 1 and 2, and become familiar with the assessment rubrics included in Section 2 of the Handbook. - 3.
 Become acquainted with the school principal and school program (see "Orienting the Teacher Candidate to the Assigned School"). - 4.
 Arrange a meeting with the Cooperating Teacher and Faculty Supervisor before or during the first week of the student teaching assignment. - 5.
 Attend afternoon/evening seminars as scheduled by the College Faculty. - 6.
 Turn in teaching schedules to the College Faculty as often as needed to keep him/her informed. - 7.
 Write lesson plans for all lessons taught using appropriate criteria and formats, evaluate each lesson, and provide the College Faculty with evaluated plans on a weekly basis after use or on the schedule identified by the faculty (see "Lesson Plan Components"). - 8.
-Submit written lesson plans to the mentor teacher NO LATER than the Friday before the plans will be implemented.
-Include the mentors' feedback to the revised plans. - 9.
+Submit written lesson plans or outlines to the mentor teacher no later than the Friday before the plans will be implemented.
+If outlines are submitted, they must be revised to meet required components (see "Lesson Plan Components") before teaching the lesson(s).
+Include the mentors' feedback in the revised plans. - 9.
 Create and maintain a Student Teaching Portfolio of all teaching plans (see "Lesson Plan Components" and "The Student Teaching Portfolio"). - 10.
 Assist in planning frequent (daily if possible) conferences with the Cooperating Teacher-Mentor and assist in scheduling meetings with the College Faculty at the student teaching site. - 11.
 Produce a videotape of your own teaching by mid-quarter with an accompanying critique of the lesson following the guidelines specified by the College Faculty. - 12.
-Complete the Positive Impact on Student Learning Project, a project that specifically documents your positive impact on student learning (see 'The Positive Impact on Student Learning Project').
+Complete the Positive Impact on Student Learning Project, a project that specifically documents your positive impact on student learning (see 'The Positive Impact on Student Learning Project'). - 13.
+Take and pass Washington's required Teacher Performance Assessment during the spring quarter student teaching placement. - 14.
+Complete required program assessments at the end of each quarter. - 15.
+Complete required faculty and self-evaluation narrative assessments.